 Category AMS strategy

-Updated overview of approaches to CRE treatment
+Updated overview of approaches to CRE/ CPE treatment

 Guest posting from Professors Josh Davis (Hunter New England Health) and Patrick Harris (UQ).
 AMBLER CLASS Class A Class B Class D Key characteristic Serine group enzyme Metallo-betalactamase OXA-type Key example(s) KPC, GES IMP, NDM, VIM OXA-48.
 (OXA-181, OXA-232 emerging) Susceptiblity features R to all b-lactams R to all b-lactams except Aztreonam May harbour other […]